hieunguyenm96/crawling-system/README.md

 # Crawling System

 ## Description
-A simple app to crawl all products of this brand and save to database.
+A simple app to crawl all products of Lock&Lock brand and save to database.
 This is the demo link: https://lovetech.biz/products?page=1

 ## Features